-Note: The following requirements are based on National Institute of Standards and Technology (NIST) SP 800-63 and apply ONLY if access to Healthix at your organization occurs through your own EHR or other application (referred to as Single Sign On (SSO).

-- 2.7 Passwords: At a minimum, passwords shall be 8 characters long and the probability of success of an online password guessing attack shall not exceed 1 in 16,384 over the life of the password. - 28 Frequency of Password Changes: shall be required to change their passwords in accordance with the NIST SP 800-63 guidelines, as it may be revised from time to time. - 29 Usernames: Group or temporary usernames shall be prohibited. - 2.10 Inactivity of System: Participant is required to have a system policy in place that automatically logs a user out after a maximum of 30 minutes of inactivity (no mouse strokes or keys pressed).
-For reference, Healthix' system automatically logs a user out after 15 mins of inactivity. - 2.11 Failed Access Attempts: Require a lock-out and password reset after a specific number of failed access attempts at which point the user account should be locked until released by a system administrator or for a specific period of time set by the Participant.
+- Note: The following requirements are based on National Institute of Standards and Technology (NIST) SP 800-63 and apply ONLY if access to Healthix at the Participating organization occurs through the Participant's own EHR or other application (referred to as Single Sign On (SSO). - 25 Passwords: At a minimum, passwords shall be 8 characters long and the probability of success of an online password guessing attack shall not exceed 1 in 16,384 over the life of the password. - 26 Frequency of Password Changes: shall be required to change their passwords in accordance with the NIST SP 800-63 guidelines, as it may be revised from time to time. - 27 Usernames: Group or temporary usernames shall be prohibited. - 28 Inactivity of System: Participant is required to have a system policy in place that automatically logs a user out after a maximum of 30 minutes of inactivity (no mouse strokes or keys pressed).
+For reference, Healthix' system automatically logs a user out after 15 mins of inactivity. - 29 Failed Access Attempts: Require a lock-out and password reset after a specific number of failed access attempts at which point the user account should be locked until released by a system administrator or for a specific period of time set by the Participant.
 For reference, Healthix' system automatically locks an account after 5 failed login attempts and requires a Healthix administrator be contacted in order to release the lock on the account.

-(Date and initial that Participant will be in full compliance before Healthix integration project is completed)
+(Date and initial that Participant will be in full compliance before Healthix integration project is completed) 1.Identify Pilot User